sujith3g/sujith3g.github.io/_posts/2016-05-01-How-to-mount-windows-network-shared-folder-to-ubuntu.md

 For mounting windows shares in ubuntu using [cifs-utils](https://wiki.samba.org/index.php/LinuxCIFS_utils).
 Install cifs utils `sudo apt-get install cifs-utils`.

-for mounting use this command
+for mounting use this command:

 ```sh